-Box Shifting in developed nations and the need for Special Safeguard Measures
+Box Shifting and the need for Special Safeguard Measures

 India will be pushing for finalising the work programme for a transparent Special Safeguard Measures (SSM) in the WTO Summit to be held in Argentina this December.
 SSM allows developing countries to raise import duties on agricultural products in response to import surges.
 The 10th Ministerial Conference at Nairobi only recognised the rights of developing nations to have recourse to the SSM but no convergence was achieved with respect to details of the mechanisms.